 The unit comprised:

-142nd Commando Company, 13th Battalion Kings Liverpool regiment, 3rd Battalion 2nd Gurkha rifles, 23rd Indian division and 2nd Battalion Burma rifles
+142nd Commando Company, 13th Battalion Kings Liverpool Regiment, 3rd Battalion 2nd Gurkha rifles, 23rd Indian division and 2nd Battalion Burma rifles

 With these men Wingate, true to his word, penetrated deep into Burma, with the initial objective of cutting the main railway line between Mandalay and Myitkyina, harassing the enemy in the Shwebo area and crossing the Irrawaddy River to also destroy the railway line between Mandalay and Lashio.

 The first priority was 150 miles to the East and it was essential to the plan they reached the target undetected.
 The start of the mission was made by two Ghurkha columns from the force crossing the River Chindwin 50 miles to the south and by a diversionary attack by the 23rd Indian division at Kalewa.
-This succeeded and the main force reached the railway line in 2 weeks without encountering any Japanese, and was re-supplied at the target by C47 Dakotas of the RAF.
-However once at the railway line two of the columns were somehow ambushed and incurred heavy casualties.
+This succeeded and the main force reached the railway line in 2 weeks without encountering any Japanese and was re-supplied at the target by C47 Dakotas of the RAF.
+However once at the railway line, two of the columns were somehow ambushed and incurred heavy casualties.
 The remainder of the columns managed to comprehensively blow up the railway line in at least 75 places over a distance of 30 miles.
-Regrettably by the use of savagely forced slave labour the line was only out of action for about a week, but the Japanese were shaken to the core.
+Regrettably by the use of savagely forced slave labour, the line was only out of action for about a week, but the Japanese were shaken to the core.

-Following the Irrawaddy River area, the Chindits became increasingly difficult to locate and re-supply by air, sickness and the extreme humid heat were also taking their toll.
-Eventually before reaching his third target Wingate was forced to reappraise the situation and order a return back to India.
+Following the Irrawaddy River area, the Chindits became increasingly difficult to locate and re-supply by air, sickness and the extreme humid heat was also taking their toll.
+Eventually, before reaching his third target Wingate was forced to reappraise the situation and order a return back to India.
 They had lost 883 men out of the 3,000 after spending twelve weeks in the fetid jungle and marching an incredible 1,000 miles through the most difficult terrain.
-Of the 2182 that made it back, 600 were so severely ill or debilitated that they were unable to return to active duty, many being hospitalised.
-Of the others Wingate hand-picked some and the remainder were returned to their original units with honour.
+Of 2182 that made it back, 600 were so severely ill or debilitated that they were unable to immediately return to active duty, many being hospitalised.
+Of the others Wingate hand-picked some and the remainder were returned to their original units with great honour.
 Despite the devastating effect on the Japanese, Wingate looked upon this as a dismal personal failure.

 However a combination of the difficult territory and the presence of the Chindits had forced the Japanese to completely reappraise the situation and by the end of 1943, the Japanese had given up on the idea of invading India as they believed the jungles beyond the river Chindwin in Burma were impassable and full of British commandos, so they would try and consolidate their positions and stay where they were.

 India had vast resources of manpower and troops who were very loyal to the Commonwealth and indeed over 30 VCs were won by Indian troops during WW2.
-However a small number of activists within India were planning to try and force independence from Britain by joining the ranks of the Axis forces and formed what became known as Indian National Army (also known as “Azad Hind Fauz”)
+However, a small number of activists within India were planning to try and force independence from Britain by joining the ranks of the Axis forces and formed what became known as Indian National Army (also known as “Azad Hind Fauz”)

-Looking back for a moment, in December 1941 the Japanese overran Malaya, although British and Australian troops put up a firm defence, but were outnumbered and short of artillery and tanks.
+Looking back for a moment, in December 1941 the Japanese overran Malaya, although British and Australian troops put up a firm defence, but were eventually outnumbered and short of artillery and tanks.
 Eventually, by 15th February the British commander of Singapore, Lt.
 General Percival, bowed to the inevitable and surrendered.
 Incarceration of tens of thousands of Allied troops and civilians followed, as well as the outright slaughter of thousands of Chinese and Indians.
 Of the 15,000 Australians taken prisoner, a third had died by the end of the Pacific War in August 1945 and the attrition rate for British POWs was even higher.

 Captain Mohan Singh together with another Indian and a British officer were forced to surrender a strategic area.
 Some Indians that were living in Southeast Asia formed organisations on the back of this Japanese victory aimed at forcing the independence of India.
 Pritam Singh was a leader of such an organisation and he and Major Fujihara, a Japanese officer, requested Mohan Singh to form an Indian Army using volunteers from the 50,000 captured Indian soldiers.
 (About 25,000 initially joined with the remainder becoming POWs.)

 Although the Bengali Subhas Bose travelled to Germany via Russia with the intention of forming an Indian Government in exile, it was never recognised other than by the two main Axis powers.
-He did, however manage to form the Indian Legion in 1941 which comprised 3/4000 Indian POWs to fight with the Germans in North Africa.
+He did however, manage to form the Indian Legion in 1941 which comprised 3/4000 Indian POWs to fight with the Germans in North Africa.